johnste/finicky/README.md

 ## Questions

 Have any other questions or need help?
 Please feel free to reach out to me on [Twitter](https://twitter.com/johnste_).

+## Alternatives

+If you are looking for something that lets you pick the browser to activate in a graphical interface, check out [Browserosaurus](https://browserosaurus.com/), an open source browser prompter for macOS.

 ## License